 At Harris Plumbing, we install high efficiency residential and commercial water softeners and iron filters that use much less water and salt than other companies.
-For water testing and soft water system installation, we’re your trusted choice for plumbers in York Region, Barrie, Orillia, Huntsville, and Muskoka.
+For water testing and soft water system installation, we’re your trusted choice for plumbers in Barrie, Orillia, Muskoka, Huntsville, Aurora, Newmarket, Richmond Hill, and Georgina.

 Should you wish to learn more about water softening, contact Harris Plumbing today!